-Every May to June, when elderflower’s in abundance in Cornwall, I promise myself I’ll do the same.
+Every May to June, elderflower appears in abundance in Cornwall, and I promise myself I’ll do the same.
 I’ve obviously waited a few years for the idea to imbue because this is the first time I’ve been elderflower picking since.

-Running on the Cornish coastpath has its advantages.
+Running on the Cornish south west coast path has its advantages.
 It means I’ve clocked where elderflower’s growing and more importantly, whether or not I can reach it.

 In usual Penny style, I left mine in my car.
 No biggie thankfully, as I found some elderflower shrubs flowering at shoulder and head height – thank you, Mother Nature.

 By the time I made it outdoors for my little hike, the sun had started to shine.
 This only made me more eager to forage for elderflower.

-Further along, near Portloe, we’d traipse the coastpath, run and play for what seemed like hours, until it was time to come home for tea.
-We even put on a Buck Fizz show on the coastpath once, overlooking Portloe.
+Further along, near Portloe, we’d traipse the coast path, run and play for what seemed like hours, until it was time to come home for tea.
+We even put on a Buck Fizz show on the coast path once, overlooking Portloe.
 You never know what you’re going to find!

-I recalled how, on a previous run, the elderflower would be hard to reach further along the coastpath.
-With that it mind, I returned to the opening of the path at Pendower where I’d already spotted some low growing elderflower, ready for picking.
+I recalled how, on a previous run, the elderflower would be hard to reach further along the coast path.
+With that it mind, I returned to the opening of the path at Pendower Beach where I’d already spotted some low growing elderflower, ready for picking.

 A fair few walkers passed by as I was reaching and picking.
 They all asked me what I was going to make.
 One man asked if I was making elderflower champagne and my immediate thought was “Why didn’t I think of that?”
 Certainly one to remember for next time.

 I only needed 15 elderflower heads to make 1 litre of cordial which didn’t seem that much once I was out collecting it.
 I probably picked double that, not that I was counting, and decided to double the recipe.

 Once washed and bug free, I added the newly picked elderflower to some boiled water, with dissolved sugar and honey.
 I grated some lemon zest and added some freshly squeezed lemon juice for good measure.
 The mixture was then left to do its thing for 24 hours before being strained in a muslin.

 I was left with just over 2 bottles of golden cordial.
 I’ve drunk little else since making it.
 The elderflower cordial is both nectar sweet (not sickeningly so) and refreshing.